AlonCang/Local/DarkestDark/Daily Report.md

 		- My 1st guess is to go look at how the Conditions are currently working and then see how i extend the Items system to include the relevant code.
 		- Its not very important at the moment since its not a must.
 But its nice to keep it in my head as an option.

 2. Placing journal entry conditions on transitions.
-Got my work cutout for me.
+Got my work cut out for me.

 Wednesday 22/04/2020:
 ----------------------------
 1. StateRunner.cs now has a new function called "BuildInventory".